ITI/ICS-Security-Tools/tools/audit/README.md

 - [General Electric CIMPLICITY Hardening Tool](https://github.com/otoriocyber/CIMPLICITY-Hardening-Tool) - Powershell script for assessing the security configurations of windows machines in the CIMPLICITY environment
 - [Hello Proto - Banner Grabbing](https://github.com/industrialarmy/hello_proto) - banner grabbing tools for ICS protocols
 - [Modbus Recon Functions](https://github.com/industrialarmy/recon_modbus_functions) - Modbus tool to poke a device for valid functions
+- [SSASS-E](https://github.com/pnnl/ssass-e) - Safe Secure Autonomous Scanning Solution for Energy Delivery Systems (SSASSE).
+Note: UIUC was involved in this project and there are a bunch of great nuggets in the code.

 ## Robotics